jfwells/wp-united/README_FIRST.txt

 If you need further help on what the directives mean, take a look at the phpBB forums -- http://www.phpbb.com/mods/installing/ .
 Make sure you back up your files before making any changes!

-Once you have installed the mod, you should visit http://your-forum-address/wpu-install.php .
-That will auo-install everything else you need.
-When done, delete the file wpu-install.php from your forum folder.
+Once you have installed the mod, you should visit the phpBB Admin Control Panel ("ACP"), logged in as an administrator with *founder* permissions.
+WP-United will automatically add a "WP-United" tab to the ACP.
+If you don't see it, it is because either: (1) you are not a founder user, or (2) some other error -- look in the phpBB Administrator actions log, and look for the "Installed WP-United" information.

 You should then be able to run the WP-United Setup Wizard, located under the WP-United tab in the phpBB Admin Control Panel.